-The DS18B20's memory is organized as shown in Figure 7.
-The memory consists of an SRAM scratchpad with nonvolatile EEPROM storage for the high and low alarm trigger registers ( $T_H$ and $T_L$ ) and configuration register.
-Note that if the DS18B20 alarm function is not used, the $T_H$ and $T_L$ registers can serve as general-purpose memory.
-All memory commands are described in detail in the DS18B20 Function Commands section.
+The DS18S20's memory is organized as shown in Figure 7.
+The memory consists of an SRAM scratchpad with nonvolatile EEPROM storage for the high and low alarm trigger registers (T_H and T_L).
+Note that if the DS18S20 alarm function is not used, the T_H and T_L registers can serve as general-purpose memory.
+All memory commands are described in detail in the DS18S20 Function Commands section.

 Byte 0 and byte 1 of the scratchpad contain the LSB and the MSB of the temperature register, respectively.
 These bytes are read-only.
-Bytes 2 and 3 provide access to $T_H$ and $T_L$ registers.
-Byte 4 contains the configuration register data, which is explained in detail in the Configuration Register section.
-Bytes 5, 6, and 7 are reserved for internal use by the device and cannot be overwritten.
+Bytes 2 and 3 provide access to T_H and T_L registers.
+Bytes 4 and 5 are reserved for internal use by the device and cannot be overwritten; these bytes will return all 1s when read.
+Bytes 6 and 7 contain the COUNT REMAIN and COUNT PER °C registers, which can be used to calculate extended resolution results as explained in the Operation-Measuring Temperature section.

 Byte 8 of the scratchpad is read-only and contains the CRC code for bytes 0 through 7 of the scratchpad.
-The DS18B20 generates this CRC using the method described in the CRC Generation section.
+The DS18S20 generates this CRC using the method described in the CRC Generation section.

-Data is written to bytes 2, 3, and 4 of the scratchpad using the Write Scratchpad [4Eh] command; the data must be transmitted to the DS18B20 starting with the least significant bit of byte 2.
+Data is written to bytes 2 and 3 of the scratchpad using the Write Scratchpad [4Eh] command; the data must be transmitted to the DS18S20 starting with the least significant bit of byte 2.
 To verify data integrity, the scratchpad can be read (using the Read Scratchpad [BEh] command) after the data is written.
 When reading the scratchpad, data is transferred over the 1-Wire bus starting with the least significant bit of byte 0.
-To transfer the $T_H$ , $T_L$ and configuration data from the scratchpad to EEPROM, the master must issue the Copy Scratchpad [48h] command.
+To transfer the T_H and T_L data from the scratchpad to EEPROM, the master must issue the Copy Scratchpad [48h] command.

 Data in the EEPROM registers is retained when the device is powered down; at power-up the EEPROM data is reloaded into the corresponding scratchpad locations.
-Data can also be reloaded from EEPROM to the scratchpad at any time using the Recall $E^2$ [B8h] command.
-The master can issue read time slots following the Recall $E^2$ command and the DS18B20 will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
+Data can also be reloaded from EEPROM to the scratchpad at any time using the Recall E2 [B8h] command.
+The master can issue "read-time slots" (see the 1-Wire Bus System section) following the Recall E2 command and the DS18S20 will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.

 Figure 7.
-DS18B20 Memory Map
+DS18S20 Memory Map